 BMFI has compiled a list of films worth seeing that discuss racism and injustice in Black communities.
 This list is not exhaustive, but it is a place to start.
 See the list and where you can stream each film here.

-Spike Lee’s seminal 1989 film about racial tensions and police brutality in Brooklyn is available to stream for free on all platforms through Monday, June 29, courtesy of Universal Pictures and the American Film Institute.
+Spike Lee’s seminal 1989 film about racial tensions and police brutality in Brooklyn was made available to stream for free through June, courtesy of Universal Pictures and the American Film Institute.
 Learn where to stream or rent the film here.
 After you watch the film, check out a recent conversation between Lee and comic W. Kamau Bell about Do the Right Thing on the AFI’s YouTube channel.

 This original, contemporary work produced by Opera Philadelphia, which follows five Philadelphia teenagers squatting in the condemned West Philly townhouse that was once the headquarters of the MOVE organization, is streaming for free as part of the Digital Festival O. Visit Opera Philadelphia’s YouTube channel to see clips, behind-the-scenes videos, and more.
 We also recommend the companion student guide is rich with information about opera as an art form, details behind this commissioned production, writing exercises crafted around themes presented in this opera, and pieces of Philadelphia history that provide context to the performance.

 Ava DuVernay’s Oscar-nominated exploration of the deep-rooted racial inequalities in America’s prison system is available to stream for free on Netflix’s YouTube channel.

 This Oscar-nominated documentary, composed of archival footage of Dr. Martin Luther King, Jr., has been newly restored by the Library of Congress to its complete three-hour version.
 Kino Lorber has made it available to view for free.

-This gripping film, which traces the years of clashes, political conflict, and racial tension between the MOVE organization and Philadelphia Police that culminated in one of the darkest days in Philadelphia’s history, is available to stream free during the month of June courtesy of Kino Lorber and Zeitgeist Films.
+This gripping film, which traces the years of clashes, political conflict, and racial tension between the MOVE organization and Philadelphia Police that culminated in one of the darkest days in Philadelphia’s history, was available to stream for free during the month of June, courtesy of Kino Lorber and Zeitgeist Films.
 Learn where to stream or rent the film here.